outdreamer/build-a-cure/docs/tasks/poc.md

 - example of finding/deriving insight paths for a basic calculation
 '''

-problem_statement = 'find energy units used for 6 minutes at speed 2, assuming energy usage of 5 energy units (per session of 5 minutes at speed 2 & 3 minutes at speed 1)'
+problem_statement = 'find energy units used for 6 minutes at speed 2, assuming energy usage of 5 energy units for 5 minutes at speed 2 & 3 minutes at speed 1'

 def get_problem_metadata(problem_statement):
   '''